The New Coronavirus Appears To Take A Greater Toll On Men Than On Women

 While some initially suggested that the much higher rate of cigarette smoking among men in China might be to blame, Klein doubts that explanation.

-"What we saw in Wuhan has been replicated in every country around the world where we have accurate reporting." says Klein.
+"What we saw in Wuhan has been replicated in every country around the world where we have accurate reporting," says Klein.
 "In countries like Spain, where the percentages of males and females who report smoking is not significantly different, we still are seeing this profound male bias in severity of COVID-19."

-In Italy, one study of 1,591 cases of critically ill people who were admitted into the intensive care units showed that about 82% of them were men.
+In Italy, one study of 1,591 cases of critically ill people who were admitted into intensive care units showed that about 82% of them were men.

 Public health information from the city of New York, which has one of the world's largest outbreaks, shows that men are more likely to be hospitalized and are nearly twice as likely to die.
 The city's department of health reports about 39 female deaths per 100,000 people and 71 male deaths per 100,000 people.